Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Potential theory and percolation on trees

-where $C_o$ is the cluster of $o$ obtained by performing $p$-Bernoulli percolation on $T$.
-Hence, our strategy is to use a similar coupling idea as in the proof of Theorem~\ref{thm:GWT}, but to relate the independent percolation measures involved not to mean offspring numbers as in the case of Galton-Watson trees, but to capacities of boundary sets, as these are now the sufficient statistics of the tree to decide whether percolation occurs or not.
+where \(C_o\) is the cluster of \(o\) obtained by performing \(p\)-Bernoulli percolation on \(T\).
+Thus our strategy is to use a coupling idea analogous to elementary Galton--Watson branching arguments, but to replace mean offspring numbers by capacities of boundary sets.
+For a fixed tree, these capacities are the quantities that determine whether the relevant independent percolation survives.

 In the particular case where $p(e)\equiv p_\beta= 1-e^{-\beta}$, i.e.\ the percolation process in question is $\mathsf{link}_\beta[T]$, we need to consider the family of \emph{purely exponential gauge functions} $\{g(x)=r^{|x|}, r>1\}$, which we parametrise as $\bar{q}(x)=q^{-|x|}$ with $q\in(0,1)$ for notational convenience.
 This yields the characterisation